massimo-negroni/CTF-Writeups/README.md

 # CTF-Writeups

-This repository contains some chall solutions that i enjoy solving in ctf competitions.
+This repository contains some chall solutions that i enjoy solving in capture the flag competitions.